ProteinGym/proteingym-benchmark/models/README.md

 The other common thing is the SageMaker settings, which is the same for every model.

 They are the paths internal to SageMaker to mount S3 to the paths inside the containers.
 When the containers are destroyed, the results can be kept safely inside S3 buckets.
-The paths are defined as below, you can copy and paste for each model you want to containerise, if you also plan to use AWS to run benchmarking.
+The paths are defined as below, you can copy and paste the below class for each model you want to containerise, if you also plan to use AWS to run benchmarking.

 ```python
 class SageMakerTrainingJobPath: